 Back in April, a YouGov report found that 59% of Facebook users were yet to hear about live video.
 Fast forward eight months, and the social network is awash with users sharing footage captured on smartphones at a host of occasions.
 Live video has taken off apace, which begs the question – are companies engaging their employees to spread the messages about real-time events?

-Live video makes it easy for product teams in New York to follow and engage with the keynote the CEO’s keynote at an event in London; for the logistics teams that run events to film behind-the-scenes content that can be shared with the marketing team.
-In 2017, live video will become a key way of engaging employees in company events, regardless of their location, and of widening the scope of shareable content by inviting them to create their own video footage.
+Live video makes it easy for product teams in New York to follow and engage with the CEO’s keynote at an event in London; In 2017, live video will become a key way of engaging employees in company events, regardless of their location, and of widening the scope of shareable content by inviting them to create their own video footage.

 The Ever-Increasing Challenge of Organic Social Visibility…